How (And How Often) To Write Investor Updates

 Clear, regular communication helps build and reinforce trust.
 When you share both successes and challenges, you invite your investors to be part of the journey, deepening their connection to and investment in your company's success.
 But this also goes beyond your current startup.
 Even if your startup doesn’t work out (and most do not!), the investors will remember you for being responsible, professional, and transparent.

-Remember that investors, especially angels, have put their hard-earned money into your venture, and deserve to be kept in the loop.
+Remember that investors, especially angels, have put their hard-earned money into your venture and deserve to be kept in the loop.
 Regular updates acknowledge and respect their contribution, reinforcing that their investment is valued and taken seriously.

 Plus, when investors don’t hear from you, they will probably assume that no news is bad news.
 By keeping an update cadence, you preempt these concerns, ensuring that your investors have a clear and current understanding of where the company stands and where it’s headed.